 This document is not a full list of terms and conditions.
-Other terms and conditions can be found in the Small Business Administration Form 13 CFR Part 120 titled Business Loan Program Temporary Change; Paycheck Protection Program as well as subsequent Interim Final Rules and FAQ's that can be provided to you upon request.
+Other terms and conditions can be found in the Small Business Administration Form 13 CFR Part 120 titled Business Loan Program Temporary Change; Paycheck Protection Program that can be provided to you upon request.